 If you fail to file a correct information return by the due date and you cannot show reasonable cause, you may be subject to a penalty.
+The penalty applies:

-The penalty applies if you fail to file timely, you fail to include all information required to be shown on a return, or you include incorrect information on a return.
-The penalty also applies if you file on paper when you were required to file electronically, you report an incorrect TIN or fail to report a TIN, or you fail to file paper forms that are machine readable.
+- If you fail to file timely, - If you fail to include all information required to be shown on a return, or - If you include incorrect information on a return.

+The penalty also applies:

+- If you file on paper when you were required to file electronically. - If you report an incorrect TIN, - If you fail to report a TIN, or - If you fail to file paper forms that are not machine readable and applicable revenue procedures provides for a machine-readable paper form.